 How to Conduct a Preference Test?

-Check out this easy step-by-step guide to creating an effective Preference Test study.
+Check out this easy step-by-step guide on when and how to conduct the most effective preference testing creating.

 Begin by determining your goals and gathering research materials.